rbms-bsc/DCRMR/_pages/Edition/Designation-of-named-revision-of-edition.md

 ## 3.24.33 Designations of named revision of edition in more than one language or script

-<a name="3.24.33.1">3.24.33.1</a> If a designation of named revision of edition appears on the source of information in more than one language or script, transcribe the statement that is in the language or script of the [Title proper](/DCRMR/title/Title-proper/).
+<a name="3.24.33.1">3.24.33.1</a> If a Designation of named revision of edition appears on the source of information in more than one language or script, transcribe the statement that is in the language or script of the [Title proper](/DCRMR/title/Title-proper/).
 If this criterion does not apply, transcribe the statement that appears first in the resource.
 Transcribe the remaining statement(s) as [Parallel designation of named revision of edition](/DCRMR/edition/Parallel-designation-of-named-revision-of-edition/) (see [3.245.3.1](/DCRMR/edition/Parallel-designation-of-named-revision-of-edition/#3.245.3.1)).
-Make a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) to indicate the original position on the source of information of any transposed statements (see [3.26.31.1](/DCRMR/edition/Note-on-edition-statement/#3.26.31.1)).
+Always make a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) to indicate the original position on the source of information of any transposed statements (see [3.26.31.1](/DCRMR/edition/Note-on-edition-statement/#3.26.31.1)).

 ---